namlook/mongokit/README.md

 ...     required_fields = ['foo.content', 'bar.bla.spam']
 ```

-Please, see the [tutorial](https://github.com/namlook/mongokit/wiki/Tutorial) for more examples.
+Please see the [tutorial](https://github.com/namlook/mongokit/wiki/Tutorial) for more examples.

-Suggestion and patches are really welcome.
+Suggestions and patches are really welcome.
 If you find mistakes in the documentation
-(english is not my primary language) feel free to contact me.
+(English is not my primary language) feel free to contact me.
 You can find me (namlook)
 on the freenode #mongodb irc channel or on [twitter](http://twitter.com/namlook)